jvking/bp-lda/README.md

 # BP-LDA
-Backpropagation Latent Dirichlet Allocation (reimplementation of paper "End-to-end Learning of LDA by Mirror-Descent Back Propagation over a Deep Architecture" by Jianshu Chen et al.)
+Backpropagation Latent Dirichlet Allocation (a third-party reimplementation of paper "End-to-end Learning of LDA by Mirror-Descent Back Propagation over a Deep Architecture" by Jianshu Chen et al.)

-This paper is accepted by NIPS 2015.
+The paper is accepted by NIPS 2015.
 Link to this paper: http://papers.nips.cc/paper/5967-end-to-end-learning-of-lda-by-mirror-descent-back-propagation-over-a-deep-architecture.pdf

 To run the codes, there are two executables (one depends on the other).
 You need to copy both executables to the same working directory.

-bp-lda/SupLDA_UnfoldBP/bin/x64/Release/SupLDA_UnfoldBP.exe # for supervised task
+bp-lda/SupLDA_UnfoldBP/bin/x64/Release/BP_sLDA.exe # for supervised task

-bp-lda/SupLDA_UnfoldBP/bin/x64/Release/UnsupLDA_UnfoldBP.exe # for unsupervised task
+bp-lda/SupLDA_UnfoldBP/bin/x64/Release/BP_LDA.exe # for unsupervised task

-For Windows users, simply open a command prompt window and run "SupLDA_UnfoldBP.exe" or "UnsupLDA_UnfoldBP.exe"
+For Windows users, simply open a command prompt window and run "BP_sLDA.exe" or "BP_LDA.exe".

 For Linux/Mac users, you need to install mono (http://www.mono-project.com/).
-Then, open a terminal and run "mono BP_sLDA.exe" or "mono BP_LDA.exe"
+Then, open a terminal and run "mono BP_sLDA.exe" or "mono BP_LDA.exe".

 ### Regression demo using Amazon Movie Review data set, 1% data, vocabulary size 5000
-#### Data
+#### Data: data_AmazonMovieReview_1percent/
 .label: 1~5 star rating, shifted to zero mean .feature: each line is a document in bag-of-words representation.
 Colon is used to delimit word index and word counts.
 Tab is used to delimit different words.
 The data folder is bp-lda/data_AmazonMovieReview_1percent/, in which you can find label files and feature files for train/test, respectively.